pulp/pulp_puppet/docs/tech-reference/plugin_conf.rst

 ``install_path``
  Full path to the directory where modules should be installed.
 It is the user's responsibility to ensure that Pulp can write to this directory.
+If you choose a path that begins with ``/etc/puppet/``, Pulp's selinux policy includes a boolean that will allow Pulp to write to that path that is disabled by default for safety.
+If you wish to use that path you will need to grant the ``apache`` user filesystem permissions to that folder, and you will need to enable the selinux boolean: ``sudo semanage boolean --on pulp_manage_puppet``.

 File Distributor
 -------------------